WSPatent Homepage

 Upon the grant of a European patent, this patent has to be validated in the states effectively designated in the application and in which the protection of the European patent is to take effect.
 The required steps are specified in the respective domestic laws of the EPC member states.

-These steps include the requirement to appoint a domestic representative or state an address for service, as well as the requirement to file a translation of the European patent or at least of its patent claims into a national official language.
-The London Agreement will take effect on May 1, 2008 with the following provisions:
+These steps may include the requirement to appoint a domestic representative or state an address for service, as well as the requirement to file a translation of the European patent or at least of its patent claims into a national official language.
+Some of the EPC member states are members to the London Agreement with the below mentioned provisions for the translation requirements of a European Patent.

 A European patent is validated automatically in the following states; the filing of a translation is no longer necessary for these states:

-Germany, France, United Kingdom, Switzerland and Liechtenstein, Luxembourg, Monaco.
+Belgium, Germany, France, United Kingdom, Ireland, Switzerland and Liechtenstein, Luxembourg, Monaco.

 A translation into a national official language of the patent claims only is required for the following states: